• Home

 Like opera, you’ll want to apply winning elements of drama, powerful story-telling, and unforgettable impact when writing about your art.
 However, please aim towards achieving a happy ending, unlike the notorious opera. 🙂

-Like opera, writing about your art can be daunting at first.
+Writing about your art can be daunting at first.
 However, you can learn to turn from novice to aficionado when you give yourself some time.
+This article will take you through the steps.
+And, at the end, you’ll find some information about my writing services.

 On this website you’ll find a wealth of articles about writing your artist’s statement, artist’s biography, blog posts, email newsletters and more.
 What these written materials all have in common is they must be able to grab the reader’s attention, keep their interest and show them what they need to do to join your email list, take a class, buy your art, invite you to exhibit in their gallery, choose you to create a commission, or any other goal you have.
 From beginning to end, the written content has to be rich and rewarding for the reader and you.